If you have received a citation in Shady Shores, Texas please review your options below:

 4) Your violation was not in a construction /work zone with workers present.

 You may not be eligible for Deferred Disposition for violations of Speeding over 25 MPH or more over the limit.

 If you are 24 or younger you will be required to complete a Driver’s Safety Course as a condition of your deferral.

 If you are eligible, you may sign up for Deferred Disposition by sending the following items to the Court or appearing at the Court on or before your appearance date:

-1) Required fee – the same amount as the fine amount listed on your ticket or brochure plus a $50.00 Special Expense Fee.
+1) Required fee – the fine amount for your offense plus a $50.00 Special Expense Fee.

 2) Completed Deferred Disposition Request form.

 3) A photo copy of your valid driver’s license.

 *If you would like to choose the Deferred Disposition option, contact the Municipal Court Clerk at 940-498-0048 to obtain the paper work.